 Figuring out which products to use is a personal preference, similar to choosing hiking shoes over hiking boots.
 These are the menstruation management options that work best for campers, hikers, and backpackers.

 A menstrual cup is a silicone cup that can be worn for a maximum of 12 hours at a time.
-It’s a reusable, waste-free option and a relatively longer-wearing solution for dealing with your period while camping.
+It’s a reusable, waste-free option and a relatively longer-wearing solution for dealing with your period.
 This is a great choice for lengthier treks and multi-day trips in the backcountry.

 When it’s time to empty your menstrual cup, dig a six- to eight-inch deep cat hole at least 200 feet away from your campsite, empty the contents of the cup into it, and then refill the cat hole with dirt.